IU-Capstone-Project-2025/open-labs-share/services/marimo-service/MARIMO_README.md

   - `components`: Information about each notebook, its owner, and its link to other content.
   - `component_sessions`: Active and inactive user sessions for each component.
   - `component_assets`: Metadata about user-uploaded files (e.g., datasets).
-  - `execution_records`: A history of executed code cells within sessions.
+  - `execution_history`: A history of executed code cells within sessions.
+  - `widget_state`: Current state and values of interactive widgets within sessions.

 - **MinIO**: Object storage used for file-based data.
 The service uses a single bucket (defaulting to `marimo`) and organizes files within it using path prefixes:
   - `marimo/components/{component-id}/notebook.py`: Stores the actual `.py` notebook files.